-1a) Real-time data acquisition (option 1)
+1) Real-time data acquisition (option 1)

 This experiment will use a microphone, an analog circuit, and an ADC converter to sample audio.
 The electret microphone is a low-cost low-fidelity transducer appropriate for voice recording.
 An analog band-pass filter will be used to improve signal to noise ratio and to prevent aliasing.
 You will use the 12-bit ADC converter on the microcontroller to convert the analog signal into digital form.
 You can trigger it either with the hardware timer or the software.
 The following FIR section designs a digital filter based on a sampling rate of 12.8 kHz, but you are free to select the range of sampling rates (\mathbf{f}s) over which your digital scope/spectrum analyzer will operate, as long as the sampling is performed in real time.
 A background periodic thread implements the real time sampling, and data is passed to the foreground using a FIFO queue.
-According to the Nyquist theorem, if the signals of interest range up to f{max} , we need to sample faster than 2^f{max} to reliably capture the information in digital form.
-Conversely, we need to add an analog low pass filter (LPF) to remove frequencies above $\frac{1}{2} \mathbf{f}s$ to prevent aliasing.
-In addition, we will need a high pass filter (HPF) to remove the DC component.
-You will be using TI's FilterPro design tool to design both.
+According to the Nyquist theorem, if the signals of interest range up to f{max} , we need to sample faster than $2f{max}$ to reliably capture the information in digital form.
+Conversely, we need to add an analog low pass filter to remove frequencies above $\frac{1}{2}$ f_s to prevent aliasing.
+You will be using TI's FilterPro design tool to design your LPF.

-1b) Real-time data acquisition (option 2)
+1) Real-time data acquisition (option 2)

-As an alternative (you do not need to do both options), use an IR distance sensor, an analog circuit, and an ADC converter to measure distance versus time.
+As an alternative (you do not need to do both options) an IR distance sensor, an analog circuit, and an ADC converter to measure distance versus time.
 The Sharp GP2Y0A21YK is an obsolete and noisy transducer that has an output voltage depending on distance for a range of 10 to 80cm.
-An analog low pass pass filter will be used to improve signal to noise ratio and to prevent aliasing.
-You will use the12-bit ADC converter on the microcontroller to convert the analog signal into digital form.
+An analog low pass filter will be used to improve signal to noise ratio and to prevent aliasing.
+You will use the 12-bit ADC converter on the microcontroller to convert the analog signal into digital form.
 You can trigger it either with the hardware timer or the software.
 The following FIR section designs a digital filter based on a sampling rate of 12.8 kHz, but you are free to select the range of sampling rates (\mathbf{f}s) over which your digital scope/spectrum analyzer will operate, as long as the sampling is performed in real time.
 A background periodic thread implements the real time sampling, and data is passed to the foreground using a FIFO queue.
-According to the Nyquist theorem, if the signals of interest range up to f{max} , we need to sample faster than 2^f{max} to reliably capture the information in digital form.
-Conversely, we need to add an analog low pass filter (LPF) to remove frequencies above $\frac{1}{2} f_s$ to prevent aliasing.
-You may use TI's FilterPro design tool or http://www.ece.utexas.edu/~valvano/EE345M/lpf.xls to design your LPF.
+According to the Nyquist theorem, if the signals of interest range up to f{max} , we need to sample faster than $2f{max}$ to reliably capture the information in digital form.
+Conversely, we need to add an analog low pass filter to remove frequencies above $\frac{1}{2}$ f_s to prevent aliasing.
+You may use TI's FilterPro design tool or https://users.ece.utexas.edu/~valvano/EE345M/lpf.xls to design your LPF.
 You may select any sampling rate you wish.